CS6/test-action-npm/README.md

 3. Under Service Accounts, click "Create Service Account"
 4. Follow the link to the Google API Console
 5. Click the "Create service account" button
-6. Give the service account any name you like, e.g. "Jenkins"
+6. Give the service account any name you like, e.g. "Github Actions"
-7. Choose Service Accounts > Service Account User （服務帳戶使用者 搜尋要用中文） for the "Role" field
+7. Choose Service Accounts > Service Account User （ 中文搜尋要用[服務帳戶使用者]） for the "Role" field
 8. Enable "Furnish a new private key"
-9. Choose "JSON" as the key type (P12 works as well, but JSON is a little simpler)
+9. Choose "JSON" as the key type (P12 works as well, but the Plugin suppter a JSON is a little simpler)
 10. Click the "Save" button
 11. Note that a .json file is downloaded, named something like "api-xxxxxxxxx-xxxxx-xxxx.json"
 12. Close the dialog that appears
-13. Copy the email address of the new user (something like "jenkins@api-xxxxxxxxx-xxxxx-xxxx.iam.gserviceaccount.com")
+13. Copy the email address of the new user (something like "Github Actions@api-xxxxxxxxx-xxxxx-xxxx.iam.gserviceaccount.com")
 14. You can now close the page

 #### Assign permissions to the service account